Ankle sprains are tears in the ligaments that hold the ankle in place.

 When the foot turns out, several other injuries may occur:

 An avulsion fracture: The ligament that attaches the shinbone (tibia) to one of the foot bones on the inside of the ankle may pull a small piece of bone off the shinbone.
-Eversion tends to cause this injury rather than a sprain because this ligament is so strong.
+Turning the foot out tends to cause an avulsion fracture rather than a sprain because this ligament is so strong.

 A high ankle sprain: The ligaments that hold the shinbone and the other lower leg bone (fibula) together at their lower ends may be torn.